DARTzz/web-development-preetam/JavaScript.md

 =) npx parcel build index.html(depricated) : use the above method :)

 IMPORTANT NOTE : we can install on global using : =) npm install parcel -g : this will install parcel globally and we can use parcel command without script or npx and stuff HOWEVER : the devs of these tools advice to install them on seperate projects so that we can stay on latest versions.

+#### Latest changes in Parcel IMPORTANT

+-> if using Parcel version 2, remove the main property completely from Package.json

+-> now in the < script type="module" src="">, since now modules are accepted in place of scripts hence replace defer and use type = "module"

+-> IMPORTANT NOTE : Suppose we include src to images in local directory of the script file, in that case remember that parcel will make a seperate script file in new folder dist HOWEVER, the directory is no more valid hence we in import images folder also :)

+=) import icons from 'url:../img/icons.svg';(yes we need to place the url for images, videos or audios and even the icons files)

+NOTE: remember to import all the asset folders in the script that are being used in the script like images etc.

 #### Babel for Transpiling and core-js for Polyfiling: